kling109/Court-Case-Parser/Prototype.md

 ```
 recordData(case={dictionary_of_case_data})
 ```
-When provided a list of data pertaining to the candidate's court case, this function will append the case to the candidate's list in the corresponding JSON file.
+When provided a dictionary of data pertaining to the candidate's court case, this function will append the case to the candidate's list in the corresponding JSON file.

 ```
 clearData()